happner/happn-3/README.md

 3. introduction of a protocol service, this allows for the creation of protocol plugins that take messages of the inbound and outbound queues and convert them into happn messages, essentially means we are able to use different protocols to talk to happn (ie. MQTT)
 4. simplified intra process client instantiation
 5. intra process client shares the same code as the websockets client, using a special intra-proc socket, instead of a primus spark
+6. database is now versioned and must be in sync with package.json

 [Migration plan from happn 2 to happn-3](https://github.com/happner/happn-3/blob/master/docs/migration-plan.md)
 --------------------------------------